prof-braino/propforth/Propforth-08 SD/Readme sd_loader_3.0.txt

   sd_viewer may works finely or not at all.
   I don't know it.

-SD-CARD adaptor (attached my SD-CARD-I/F's photo and curcuit diagram as sample) I think better that resistor(10kohm) and capacitor(0.1uF) connect near by SD-CARD adaptor as possible Connecting wires between [cs,di,do,clk] and Propeller's pin.
+SD-CARD adaptor (attached my SD-CARD-I/F's photo and curcuit diagram as sample)  (please inidcate reference) I think better that resistor(10kohm) and capacitor(0.1uF) connect near by SD-CARD adaptor as possible Connecting wires between [cs,di,do,clk] and Propeller's pin.
 Wires is better to be short. ( 10cm on my I/F)